-- A. To improve quality and assure consistency of reviews, the state should contract with one or more qualified professionals to perform audits of district assessment systems as a part of the accreditation process. - B. The state should incentivize and/or support collaborative efforts among districts to improve the quality of locally-developed assessment tasks and the quality of data use for informing educational decisions.
+- A. To improve quality and assure consistency of reviews, the Task Force recommended that the WDE take various steps to improve the quality and utility of these reviews by improving the expertise of those conducting the assessment system reviews. - B. The state should incentivize and/or support collaborative efforts among districts to improve the quality of locally-developed assessment tasks and the quality of data use for informing educational decisions.
 This could include hosting for educators to obtain access to intact assessments, banks of high-quality tasks and test questions, and appropriate professional development on using the resources.